JacobBumgarner/AoC2021/README.md

 This repository contains the solutions to my first advent of code.

-My goal for this month is simply to complete each day in less than an hour of total work time.
+My goal for this project is to simply complete each day's puzzle.
+I'm less interested in speed of completion and more interested in taking the time to understand the puzzle and implement a solid solution

+<b><strike>12.11.21</strike> 02.28.22 Log</b><br>
+This puzzle didn't present too much difficulty.
+I solved it using np.argwhere to identify the flashing points and slicing to update the N8(p) elements.

 <b><strike>12.10.21</strike> 02.22.22 Log</b><br>
 After a long couple of months of grinding out code for another one of my projects, I decided that I wanted to come back to these challenges.
 The 10th day was pretty interesting.
 Once I figured out exactly what the rules were, it was relatively straight forward to solve.
 Figuring the rules out took me much longer than I would've wished, however.
 I don't think that it was clearly described that any chunks inside of main chunks must be complete; instead, this had to be figured out intuitively.